 Clarity is more important than speed!

-Breathing, telling a story, listening; they are way more important than finger exercises and accuracy, eventhough they all are of course completing each other too.
+Breathing, 'telling a story'; listening, hearing and responding; they are way more important than dry "finger exercises" and "accuracy".
+However, aren't they completing each other too?

-We can choose or combine various roles in playing a piece, e.g. a conductor, a singer, a diva!, a drummer, a cello player, a flute player, a violist, a film director, an orchestra, a string quartet, story teller, a mimic, even a magician!
+We can choose or combine various roles in playing a piece, e.g. a conductor, a singer, a diva!, a drummer, a cello player, a flute player, a violist, a film director, an orchestra, a string quartet, a story teller, a guide, a mimic, a magician!
+And many more..

 What is your vision?
-Everybody who is playing needs to have some kind of a vision about what he/she is doing, generally about music and specifically related to the piece/song he/she is playing; don't you think?
+Everybody who is playing needs to have some kind of a vision about what he/she is doing, generally about music and specifically related to the piece/song he/she is playing.
+And it's quite a life-long process, don't you think?